 Furthermore, while buying an ERP software is easy, implementing it successfully is another issue altogether.

-However, this assumes your business model requires only a few core modules to run smoothly, and that additional modules are added later due to changes in business requirements or growth.
-If your business requires the functionalities of a full ERP suite, then it might be more cost-effective to go for a packaged solution.
+However, this assumes your business model requires only a few core modules to run smoothly and that additional modules are added later due to changes in business requirements or growth.
+If your business requires the functionalities of a full ERP suite, it might be more cost-effective to go for a packaged solution.

 Some features in Sage 300 include:

-- Intuitive workflow and process tools
+- User-friendly: Intuitive workflow and process tools.

 Why Packaged (All-in-One) ERP Software?